-Dean Ammons is the first woman and the first African American to lead Widener University School of Law, and is the senior African American female dean in the nation.
-Dean Ammons came to Widener in 2006 from Cleveland-Marshall College of Law in Cleveland, Ohio, where she was associate dean and professor of law.
+Linda L. Ammons is counsel to the president for legal education at Widener University.
+She assumed this role in the summer of 2014 after retiring as associate provost and dean of the law school.
+She was the first woman and the first African American to lead Widener University School of Law, and was the senior African American female dean in the nation when she stepped down after serving eight years.
+Ammons came to Widener in 2006 from Cleveland-Marshall College of Law in Cleveland, Ohio, where she was associate dean and professor of law.
 During her 15 years at Cleveland-Marshall, she chaired and served on a number of university committees and taught Administrative Law, Legislation, Mass Communications Law, and Women and the Law.
 In 2006, the Cleveland-Marshall Alumni Association chose her as their Stapleton Award recipient.
-In addition, Dean Ammons has been on the faculty of the National Judicial College in Reno, Nevada, since 1993.
+In addition, Ammons has been on the faculty of the National Judicial College in Reno, Nevada, since 1993.
 In 2010, she was named to the Legal Education Development Committee of the American Bar Association, and she recently completed three years’ service as the Chair of the Curriculum Committee of the American Bar Association’s Section of Legal Education & Admissions to the Bar.
-Dean Ammons also served a three-year term on the Government Relations Committee of the Association of American Law Schools.
-She is also a member of the Advisory Boards of the Women Deans’ Databank and the Minority Deans’ Databank.
-Dean Ammons was elected to the Board of Directors of WHYY in Philadelphia, PA, in August 2013.
+Ammons also served a three-year term on the Government Relations Committee of the Association of American Law Schools.
+Ammons was elected to the Board of Directors of WHYY in Philadelphia, PA, in August 2013.

 - Executive Summary of Special Report: Independent Review of the Earl Brian Bradley Case, 19 WIDENER LAW REVIEW 1 (2013)